 Aspire-HSE and ESOL students are required to attend a 3-day orientation for entry into their program.
-Aspire students must preregister for orientation.
+All students must pre-register for orientation.
 All classes have students of varied ages and backgrounds.
-Online and computer based instruction is available.

-Our FREE Learning Lab offers assistance with basic academic skills, creating career profiles, completing job search and resume writing, and basic computer skills and keyboarding.
+Our FREE Learning Lab offers assistance with basic academic skills, creating career profiles, completing job search and basic computer skills and keyboarding.

-We offer classrooms on campus and at several off campus locations in surrounding counties.
+Aspire has classrooms on campus as well as in 5 surrounding counties.
 Please call 419-998-2956 for more information, or email Jodi.wireman@apollocc.org.